 Core Curriculum Overview

-Pace University offers an innovative, cutting-edge Core Curriculum of liberal arts and sciences courses central to all undergraduate degrees and required of all Pace undergraduate majors.
+Pace University offers an innovative, cutting-edge core curriculum of liberal arts and sciences courses central to all undergraduate degrees and required of all Pace undergraduate majors.

-Objectives of Foundational Requirements
+Objectives of Foundations Courses

 Section I of the Core Curriculum ensures that you will achieve competency in a variety of communication and quantitative skills.
 You may be eligible to place out of some foundational requirements by taking proficiency or placement exams in English, language, or computing.
 If you require additional work and support in these vital skill areas, you will find the help you need through this series of courses.

-Completion of Foundation Requirements
+Completion of Foundations Courses

 12 Learning Outcomes of the Core Curriculum are: